Boilerplate (spaceflight): Gemini boilerplates

-There were seven Gemini boilerplates: BP-1, 2, 3, 3A, 4, 5, and 201.
+There were seven specifically named Gemini boilerplates: BP-1, 2, 3, 3A, 4, 5 and 201.

 Boilerplate 3A had functional doors and had multi-uses for testing watertightness, flotation collars, and egress procedures.
+Other boilerplates were designated FA-1A, MSC 312, MSC 313 and MSC-307.

 Photos

 Apollo boilerplates

 NASA created a variety of Apollo boilerplates.

 Launch escape system tests (LES)

 Apollo boilerplate command modules were used for tests of the launch escape system (LES) jettison tower rockets and procedures: